 Wendi Stenzel, OTR/L

 Wendi is a native of Fremont County.
 She earned her Bachelor of Science Degree in Occupational Therapy from the University of Kansas Medical Center in 1994.
 She then started her career helping to develop Occupational Therapy services in Southwest Iowa and the Tri-state region.
-Her experience includes 25 years of working with area hospitals, care centers, assistive living facilities and home health agencies.
-Wendi has a strong passion to help her clients meet their personal goals, and to help improve their independence with the activities that are important to them.
-Her desire is to work with others on the health care team to help people learn how to maximize their independence and safety in order to stay in their desired home environment longer, throughout the challenges of medical issues and aging processes.
+Her experience includes 25 years of working with area hospitals, care centers, assistive living facilities, and home health agencies.
+Wendi has a strong passion to help her clients meet their personal goals and to help improve their independence with the activities that are important to them.

 Sue Smith, OTR/L